 The first sentence of the letter is an opening statement that introduces you to your new contact.

 Include information about what company you work for.
-If applicable include which industry the new sales rep works within or how many years experience he/she has been doing their job.
+If applicable include which industry the new sales rep works within or how many years of experience he/she has been doing their job.

 This gives your recipients some context when reading through all other sentences.